Darlaa's Story

 medical explanation behind such an enigma of a condition.
 Usually when the patient needs the

-support of their friends and family most is when they get frustrated and withdraw from
+support of their friends and family most is when they get frustrated and withdraw from sight.

-the family and friends make things dramatic and cause even more stress for the patient when
+family and friends make things dramatic and cause even more stress for the patient when

 things aren’t the way of the past.